 Radio monitoring in the territory of the Volga Federal District involves the use of fixed, mobile and hand-held monitoring units equipped with advanced measurement and direction finding hardware and software.

 As of 2016, the Branch operates 105 fixed radio monitoring stations, 98 of them unmanned, covering frequencies above 30 MHz, in areas of high station density.
 The fixed radio monitoring stations have backup power, remote control and video surveillance systems.

 Mobile monitoring involves 38 mobile units, including 35 measurement and direction-finding facilities and one direction-finding trailer, and 640 pieces of radio monitoring equipment.

 The Branch operates a technical radio monitoring station covering frequencies above 30 MHz; it is a unit of the Samara Region office.
 It performs technical monitoring of civilian radio electronic facilities and high-frequency devices within its designated area of responsibility in the Russian Federation; it also performs services for foreign telecom administrations.

 The Branch also has a Situation Centre.
 It operates on a 24/7 basis, gathering and processing real-time information about electromagnetic environment in the territory of the Volga Federal District during normal operation and in emergencies.

 One of the major priorities is to enhance the quality of services provided to all spectrum users in the Volga Federal District.
 This primarily refers to various measurements that require the use of measuring equipment and specialists.

-The principal services provided by the Branch of the Federal State Unitary Enterprise "Radio Frequency Centre of the Central Federal District" (FSUE RFC CFD) for the Volga Federal District are as follows:
+The principal services provided by the Branch of the Federal State Unitary Enterprise "Radio Frequency Centre of the Central Federal District" (GRFC) for the Volga Federal District are as follows: